igorescobar/jQuery-Mask-Plugin/README.md

 Did you read our [docs](http://igorescobar.github.io/jQuery-Mask-Plugin/)?
 Yes?
 Cool!
 So now... make sure that you have a *functional* [jsfiddle](http://jsfiddle.net/) exemplifying your problem and open an [Issue](https://github.com/igorescobar/jQuery-Mask-Plugin/issues) for us.

 ## Contributing
- * Issues: Yes!
+ * *Bug Reporting*: Yes!
 You can contribute opening [issues](https://github.com/igorescobar/jQuery-Mask-Plugin/issues)!
- * Documentation: Do you think that something in our [docs](https://github.com/igorescobar/jQuery-Mask-Plugin/tree/gh-pages) should be better?
+ * *Documenting*: Do you think that something in our [docs](https://github.com/igorescobar/jQuery-Mask-Plugin/tree/gh-pages) should be better?
 Do you have a cool idea to make to increase the awesomeness?
 Summit your pull request with your idea!
- * Bug Fixing: No time to lose?
+ * *Bug Fixing*: No time to lose?
 Fix it and help others!
 Write some [tests](https://github.com/igorescobar/jQuery-Mask-Plugin/tree/master/test) to make sure that everything are working propertly.
- * New Features: Open an [issue](https://github.com/igorescobar/jQuery-Mask-Plugin/issues) and lets discuss it.
+ * *Improving*: Open an [issue](https://github.com/igorescobar/jQuery-Mask-Plugin/issues) and lets discuss it.
 Just to make sure that you're on the right track.
- * Share: Yes!
+ * *Sharing*: Yes!
 Have we saved some of your time?
 Are you enjoying our mask plugin?
 Sharing is caring!
 Tweet it!
 Facebook it!
 Linkedin It(?!) :D
- * Donate: Hey, now that you don't need to worry about masks again... buy me a coffee, a beer or a PlayStation 4 (Xbox One also accepted!) :o)
+ * *Donating*: Hey, now that you don't need to worry about masks again... buy me a coffee, beer or a PlayStation 4 (Xbox One also accepted!) :o)

 ### Unit Tests
 We use [QUnit](http://qunitjs.com/) and [GruntJS](http://gruntjs.com/).
 Do run our test suit is just run: ```grunt test``` in your console or you can open those ```test-for*.html``` files inside of our ```test/``` folder.